dkandalov/scratch/README.markdown

 <br/>
 Can be useful if you want to type something without having to create new file or switch to another editor.

 You can install it from IntelliJ plugin manager.
-It should be compatible with IntelliJ 11 upwards.
 (Just in case [this is plugin page](http://plugins.jetbrains.com/plugin/?null&pluginId=4428) in plugin repository.)